llvm/llvm-project/libcxx/docs/Hardening.rst

   assertions don't depend on user input.

 - ``uncategorized`` -- for assertions that haven't been properly classified yet.
-  This is an escape hatch used for some existing assertions in the library; all new code should have its assertions properly classified.
+  This category is an escape hatch used for some existing assertions in the library; all new code should have its assertions properly classified.

 Mapping between the hardening modes and the assertion categories
 ================================================================